 The organisers wish to create a space for cooperation and integration among future doctors of medicine who wish to specialise in psychiatry and psychologists.
 It is also a great opportunity for students and PhD candidates to expand their knowledge regarding psychiatry and child psychiatry as well as present the results of their research.

-The third edition of the ?On the Other Side of the Mirror” conference will be located in the Independent Public Children Clinic in Warsaw, with the lectures preceded by workshops.
+The third edition of the ?On the Other Side of the Mirror? conference was located in the Independent Public Children Clinic in Warsaw, with the lectures preceded by workshops.

 eCORRECTOR?s Head of Proofreading, dr hab.
-Mark Hunt will conduct a workshop entitled “Essentials of Good Medical Writing for Research Papers”, and will discuss the most important features of a good academic publication in medical sciences.
-The workshop will be conducted in English and the participants will be able to find answers to burning questions regarding academic writing.
+Mark Hunt conducted a workshop entitled ?Essentials of Good Medical Writing for Research Papers?, and discussed the most important features of a good academic publication in medical sciences.
+The workshop was conducted in English and the participants were able to find answers to burning questions regarding academic writing.

-During the workshops included in the ?On the Other Side of the Mirror” conference schedule, dr hab.
-Mark Hunt will talk about ways to write a good medical paper.
-Our Head of Proofreading will provide some tips on working on individual sections of the publication, organising subsections as well as an informed and transparent discussion.
-He will also point out the most common errors in preparing a publication, along with advice on how to avoid them.
-Additionally, workshop participants will learn about common language errors in scientific publications of persons who are not native speakers of English.
-Some useful software tools that students may use while preparing their first academic papers will be mentioned at the end.
+During the workshops included in the ?On the Other Side of the Mirror? conference schedule, dr hab.
+Mark Hunt talked about ways to write a good medical paper.
+Our Head of Proofreading provided some tips on working on individual sections of the publication, organising subsections as well as an informed and transparent discussion.
+He also pointed out the most common errors in preparing a publication, along with advice on how to avoid them.
+Additionally, workshop participants learned about common language errors in scientific publications of persons who are not native speakers of English.
+Some useful software tools that students may use while preparing their first academic papers were mentioned at the end.

-We believe that the workshop is full of useful information that will surely upgrade the writing of all scientists present there, not only the youngest ones.
-We are delighted to have been invited and look forward to attending the meeting.
+We believe that the workshop was full of useful information that will surely upgrade the writing of all scientists present there, not only the youngest ones.
+We are delighted to have been invited and to have been able to attend the meeting.